Rd4dev/oppia-android/wiki/Buf-Guide.md

 ## Configuration File

 We have a configuration file `buf.yaml` at the root of the project.
-Following is the list of things we are checking and the list of things we are excluding from our check.
+Following is the list of things we are checking and the list of things we are excluding from our check..

 #### Checking:
 * `DIRECTORY_SAME_PACKAGE` checks that all files in a given directory are in the same package.